Performance Audition Requirements

 A brief interview will follow the audition, providing the faculty member with an opportunity to get to know each student in their own words.
 In total, each audition/interview can take anywhere from 8-15 minutes.

 Generally the School of Theatre auditions between 700-800 applicants each year, with the intention of admitting an incoming performance freshmen class of 40-45 students.
-The School will offer acceptance to 100+ students.
+The School will offer acceptance to just under 100 students.

 Shakespeare Suggestions for Women